Skip to main content

 At examination time, every paper submitted to the teacher had a pledge at the bottom, signed by the student, stating that the student had not cheated or helped another pupil.

-By 1924, Culleoka had added grades eleven and twelve, and the first class, consisting of 6 boys, was graduated. the graduates included the late W. A. Richardson, Sr., Maury County's representative in the Tennessee General Assembly for many years, and Billy Calvert, who is the last surviving member of the class.
+By 1924, Culleoka had added grades eleven and twelve, and the first class, consisting of 6 boys, was graduated.
+The graduates included the late W. A. Richardson, Sr., Maury County's representative in the Tennessee General Assembly for many years, and Billy Calvert, the last surviving member of the class, who passed away in 1997.

 Through the years, Culleoka school has graduated over 800 boys and girls.
 Classes have always been small, but spirit and enthusiasm have been the hallmark of this rural establishment.